fmd/soldier01/README.md

 # soldier01

 * `npm install`
-* I run the `make` command on save. this makes the cart from main.lua
+* I run the `make_build` command on save. this minifies and builds the cart
-* cannot currently minify due to meaningful token names
-* need to stringify important objects before minification